Everything you need to know about the Amazon Connect call centre solution

 Essentially it can do all the traditional call centre functions including Skills-based routing, a range of different reporting options and dashboards in real time and historic metrics, call recording, IVR etc.

-But is also offers Natural Language Input using Amazon Lex automatic speech recognition (ASR) technology and natural language understanding (NLU) that powers Amazon Alexa enabling you to develop Natural Language IVR and automated responses.
+But it also offers Natural Language Input using Amazon Lex automatic speech recognition (ASR) technology and natural language understanding (NLU) that powers Amazon Alexa enabling you to develop Natural Language IVR and automated responses.

 How much does Amazon Connect cost?